Skip to content

 The main assessments are both websites that you create over the course of the term.

-• Autumn - a portfolio website built with HTML and CSS, along with a report that critically articulates your coding and design choices
+• Autumn - a fictional presentational website built with HTML and CSS, along with an essay that critically articulates your development choices

 • Spring - a dynamic and/or interactive web project built with HTML, CSS, and JavaScript, using your chosen visual language, with a critical report